aaravbejjinki/uf-gud-designathon-2024/README.md

 - Customize the behavior of the chat interface by editing the JavaScript code in the `script.js` file.
 - Adjust the content and responses of the Dialogflow agent in the Dialogflow Console.

-## Challenges we ran into
+## Challenges I ran into
-Throughout the development journey of MediChat, we encountered several challenges that put our skills to the test:
+Throughout the development journey of MediChat, I encountered several challenges that put my skills to the test:

 - Configuring and troubleshooting to get the virtual human to go live on Dialogflow.
 - Crafting contextually relevant responses for the virtual human.